IndraT97/Everything-About-SQL/README.md

 ## ✏️ Contribution Guidelines

-Contributions to this repository are welcome. 🚀
+Contributions to this repository are welcome 🚀

 If you have suggestions for improvements, additional case studies, solutions, or projects, please follow these steps: